ddmitov/elephant-harness/README.md

   ```

 ## Interactive Scripts
 elephant-harness can also start and communicate with interactive scripts having their own event loops and capable of repeatedly receiving STDIN input.
-Use the following code to send data to the standard input of an interactive script waiting for data on STDIN:
+Use the following code to send data to an interactive script waiting for input on STDIN:

 ```javascript
 var data = document.getElementById('interactive-script-input').value;